automl/hierarchical_nas_construction/README.md

 4. Run `poetry install` (this can take quite a while) and then run `pip install opencv-python`.

 ## 2. Reproducing the paper results
-### Search
+### 2.1 Search on the cell-based or hierarchical NAS-Bench-201 search space
-To reproduce our search experiments, run
+To reproduce those search experiments, run

 ```bash
 python experiments/optimize.py \